tatianegercina/FinTech/01-Lesson-Plans/01-Intro-to-FinTech/2/LessonPlan.md

 ---

-### 14. Instructor Do: Adding files to Github (15 mins)
+### 14. Instructor Do: Uploading files to Github (15 mins)

+In this activity, students will learn how to upload files to GitHub, which will be used to submit their future homework assignments in the course.

+Briefly explain the following:

-Show students how to submit a homework assignment in Github.
-Explain to students that "GitHub offers a centralized location where all developers can push and pull (upload and download) their code.
-This means that GitHub always holds the most up-to-date code and files, handling everyone's updates appropriately.
-For now, students will only need to know how to use the GUI for GitHub in order to submit homework.
-However, In a couple of weeks, students will learn to work with Github through the terminal using git.
+* GitHub offers a centralized location where developers can push and pull (upload and download) their code; GitHub always holds the most up-to-date code and files and handles everyone's updates appropriately.

+* For now, students will only be introduced to the GitHub GUI; however, in the next lesson, students will learn to work with Github through the terminal using git -- allowing for more advanced git operations.

-Have the students follow along with the following steps:
+Then, have the students follow along with the following steps:

 * Visit <https://github.com> and ask students to login to their personal accounts.
 From the main page, create a new repository with an initialized `README.md` file.
 Explain that the convention in the software world is for each repository to have a "README" file that explains what the repository contains.